ga-wdi-boston/unix-cli-diagnostic/challenge.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+It is an absolute path because it shows the entire path of the directory relative to the root directory of the file system, and it begins with a leading /.
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+Since relative paths are described with respect to the current working directory, we would use an absolute path to refer to it since the font isn't hosted outside the project folder.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+If the image file is hosed within our current working directory, we could refer to it using a relative path.
  <!-- Answer Ends Here -->

 <hr>